laravel/docs/scout.md

     $orders = Order::search('Star Trek')->raw();

 > **Note**
-> When searching, the amount of results may be limited by your search engine to a max number of items.
-For example, Meilisearch limits this by [`maxTotalHits`](https://docs.meilisearch.com/reference/api/settings.html#pagination) which is set to a maximum of 1000 items by default.
+> Some search engines limit the number of results that may be returned by a given query.
+For example, Meilisearch will return a maximum of 1000 items by default.

 <a name="custom-indexes"></a>
 #### Custom Indexes